This post may contain affiliate links.

 Varadero Beach Vacation

 If I did Cuba again, I wouldn’t whip through Havana.
-I’d combine a stay at the Iberostar Parque Central with a Varadero beach vacation at one of Iberostar’s oceanside resorts such as the 5-star Iberostar Varadero or the 4-star Iberostar Tainos.
+I’d combine a stay at somewhere like the Iberostar Parque Central with a Varadero beach vacation at one of Iberostar’s oceanside resorts such as the 5-star Iberostar Varadero or the 4-star Iberostar Tainos.

 PS: I was hosted in Cuba by Iberostar.
 PPS: I would have loved it anyway.
 PPPS: They did not buy my daiquiri.